-One of the things we do is deforest everything - we cut down trees to burn to keep ourselves warm, build boats or houses.
+One of the things humans do is deforest everything -- we cut down trees to burn to keep ourselves warm, build boats or houses.
 And deforestation has been pretty thorough in many places on the planet.
-The U.S. is fortunate - we still have the luxury of trees because we got into coal and fossil fuels early and managed to keep ourselves warm and/or in this case air-conditioned without cutting down too many trees.
+The U.S. is fortunate -- we still have the luxury of trees because we got into coal and fossil fuels early and managed to keep ourselves warm and/or air-conditioned without cutting down too many trees.
+Still, we have managed to cut down almost all of the original native old growth American forests.

-There's an oasis in the Sahara desert out in the middle of nowhere in Northern Africa that had three trees.
-It was called tres arboles in Arabic, and I say tres arboles because I know you some of you speak Spanish.
-But some sucker cut those trees down, so although it is still on the map and it's still an oasis, there aren't any trees there anymore.
-One cold night, one selfish human cut them down.
+Out in the middle of nowhere in Northern Africa in the Sahara desert is an oasis that had three big palm trees.
+It was called 'Tres Arboles' in Arabic (I say 'Tres Arboles' because some of you might speak Spanish).
+But somebody cut those trees down, so although it is still on the map and it's still an oasis, there aren't any trees out there anymore.
+One cold night, a selfish human cut them down and burned them to stay warm.